Obtain information on goods being transported

 You must be able to:

-1. Contact the customer and relevant stakeholders to obtain relevant information on the goods being transported
+4. contact the customer to obtain the required information on the goods being transported

-2. Obtain all relevant information that is required for the relevant documentation on the goods being transported
+5. obtain all information that is required for the completion of the relevant documentation on the goods being transported, in line with the relevant legal and organisational requirements

-5. Identify the relevant national and international legislation and regulations that apply to the goods being transported
+8. identify the relevant national, EU and international legislation and regulations that apply to the goods being transported and the method of transportation

-8. Identify any discrepancies or issues with the goods, documentation and transportation instructions, and take the required action to deal with these
+11. identify any discrepancies or issues with the goods or transportation instructions, and take the required action to deal with these

 Knowledge and Understanding